alessandrolandra/meta-ppgInteraction/README.md

 # meta-ppgInteraction
-yocto BSP layer developed for interacting with a ppg sensor and giving the user his hearth rate (CDD + APP recipes).
+Yocto BSP layer developed for interacting with a ppg sensor and giving the user his hearth rate (CDD + APP recipes).

 Target machine
 ============

-raspberry pi 4 \
+Raspberry pi 4 \
 (see compatibility note at the end (`*`))

 Content